rodjovit/rodjovit.github.io/README.md

 This is a technical portfolio of work that I have done in regards to programming and data science concepts.

 ## [2023 NFL Machine Learning Analysis](https://github.com/rodjovit/rodjovit.github.io/blob/38caea52ab4b0d050ebede5b8060666a820fe06b/nfl_code/machine_learning_2023nfl_data.ipynb)
-This analysis was done as a hobby project.
 The goal of this project was to implement a machine learning model that would accurately predict whether a defense would pressure a quarterback given a number of variables.
 Using libraries such as sklearn, xgboost, matplotlib, and Pandas, I was able to gain plenty of insight as to what variables are important versus others when blitzing.
 Firstly, the analysis started with superficial knowledge of a typical pressure situation.
 This would lead to Part I of the project.

 <p align="center">
   <img width="500" src="img/nfl1.png">